DanNguyen1/DL-project/README.md

 ```

 7. Visualize the results
-To visualize the results, you can either run the `visualization.ipynb` notebook, or run the command below.
-The plots will be saved in the `fig` folder.
+The plots will be saved automatically in the `fig` folder.
-The model checkpoint and results of training are available here: https://drive.google.com/drive/folders/1Gy04FZZr4mD0OiqadZck5LINrpo88TaY?usp=drive_link.
+The visualization code can be re-run independently of training with either the `visualization.ipynb` notebook, or by running the command below.
+This requires the model checkpoint and training results which are available here: https://drive.google.com/drive/folders/1Gy04FZZr4mD0OiqadZck5LINrpo88TaY?usp=drive_link.

 ``` bash
 python3 visualization.py